CPHS/OPHS Glossary of Terms

 Office for Protection of Human Subjects:

-Office for Protection of Humans Subjects (OPHS) is a division of
+Office for Protection of Humans Subjects (OPHS) is a division of the

-units.
-For more information, visit the CPHS/OPHS website.
+more information, visit the CPHS/OPHS website.

 Off-Label use:

-When physicians use a drugs, biologics and devices for a condition
+When physicians use a drugs, biologics and devices for a condition not

-and the best interests of the patient may use legally available products
+the best interests of the patient may use legally available products

 for treatment (i.e., non-research purposes) using their best knowledge